GemberPHP/event-sourcing/docs/usage.md

 }
 ```

-A simple example of a 'traditional' aggregate root:
+A simple example of a traditional aggregate root:

 ```php
 use Gember\EventSourcing\DomainContext\Attribute\DomainEventSubscriber;